Home > Europe > Belgium > One Day in Bruges, Belgium

 A Day in Bruges - Video Highlights

 During my trip to Belgium, I spent a full day exploring the fairytale city of Bruges.
-I started my journey by walking through the peaceful Minnewater Park, where I saw swans gliding near the Pont du Béguinage.
+I started by walking through peaceful Minnewater Park, then continued past canals, churches, and historic squares before making my way to the windmills along Kruisvest.
+Before returning to Brussels, I made one final stop for some of Bruges’ famous Belgian chocolate.

 Tours of Bruges